What to do if you’re denied a secured credit card

 Keep in mind that there may be fees associated with a credit-builder loan.
 And a credit-builder loan won’t help you build credit if you miss payments or pay late.
 If you make a late payment or miss a payment altogether, your lender will likely report it to the credit bureaus.
 And that could hurt your credit scores.

 Monitor your credit for free with CreditWise from Capital One

 If you’re trying to improve your credit before reapplying for a secured credit card, regularly monitoring your credit can help you keep track of your progress.

-One way to monitor your credit is to use CreditWise from Capital One.
-CreditWise is a free tool that allows you to access your TransUnion® credit report and VantageScore® 3.0 credit score every week—without hurting your score.
+One way to monitor your credit is to use CreditWise.
+CreditWise is a free tool that allows you to access your TransUnion® credit report and VantageScore® 3.0 credit score—without hurting your score.
 And it’s free for everyone, not just Capital One customers.

 Checking your credit reports can also help you stay on top of your credit.
 Just visit AnnualCreditReport.com to learn how you can get free copies of your credit reports from all three major credit bureaus.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.

 Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many credit scoring models.
 Your CreditWise score is a good measure of your overall credit health, but it is not likely to be the same score used by creditors.
 The availability of the CreditWise tool depends on our ability to obtain your credit history from TransUnion.
 Some monitoring and alerts may not be available to you if the information you enter at enrollment does not match the information in your credit file at (or you do not have a file at) one or more consumer reporting agencies.